zcienka/ethnopedia/README.md

 # Metadata Editor

-The Metadata Editor is a desktop application inspired by CollectiveAccess that allows users to edit the metadata of their files.
+The Metadata Editor is a desktop and web application inspired by CollectiveAccess that allows users to edit the metadata of their files.

-It is intended to be used by musicians to edit the metadata of their music files.
+It is specifically intended to be used by ethnomusicologists and music librarians working with folk music to edit the metadata of their music files.
+This tool will be developed in collaboration with the musicology expert, making sure it works well for folk music needs.

 ## Features
 - **Metadata Import/Export**: Import and export metadata from Excel files.